AxdeKlerk/Praise-The-Loud/Debugging.md

     Removed *'DISABLE_COLLECTSTATIC = 1'* from *'Heroku'*
     Committed all changes and dep[loyed succefully after verifying *'collectstatic'* ran]

- **Lesson Learned:** Heruko does nto serve static files out of the box.
+ - **Lesson Learned:** Heruko does nto serve static files out of the box.
 I need to set the *'STATIC_ROOT'* correctly, use *'whitenoise'* to handle the static assets in production, and confirm that *'{% static %}'* is linked in my CSS and JavaScript files.
 Using DevTools to inspect the network tab and check for MIME errors is also helpful.

 ### 8.5 Design Errors

 - **Bug:** After reopening the project folder, Bootstrap styles and interactivity broke unexpectedly.
 The site appeared unstyled, and navbar toggles no longer worked.
 No recent manual changes had been made to the *'base.html'* file.

 - **Fix:** I discovered that the *'bootstrap.bundle.min.js'* script tag at the bottom of *'base.html'* contained a broken *'integrity attribute (sha384-...)'*.
 I replaced it with the full, correct version copied from the official Bootstrap CDN, which restored all styling and JS interactivity.

-- **Lesson Learned:** Closing and reopening Django project folders in VS Code without restarting the programme can cause cached or unsaved versions of files to reload incorrectly.
-In this case, the long integrity attribute was truncated when switching between projects, silently breaking the script load.

 - **To prevent this I must:**

   1. Save all files before switching folders
   2. Restart the editor when switching projects
   3. Use Git to track .html changes, even for template files

+- **Lesson Learned:** Closing and reopening Django project folders in VS Code without restarting the programme can cause cached or unsaved versions of files to reload incorrectly.
+In this case, the long integrity attribute was truncated when switching between projects, silently breaking the script load.

+- **Bug:** After a meeting with my mentor he noticed that I had accidentally committed my *'SECRET_KEY'* and *'env.py'* file to my GitHub repo, exposing sensitive credentials.
+I noticed that the key was still visible in the commit history even after I had removed it from the most recent version.
+I also saw that *'env.py'* was still being tracked by Git and visible in the online repository.

+- **Fix:** I generated a new *'SECRET_KEY'* using a secure key generator and moved it into a local-only *'env.py'* file.
+I then made sure that *'env.py'* was included in *'.gitignore'* to prevent it from being tracked again.

+- **To remove the old key from GitHub’s full history, I used *'BFG Repo-Cleaner'*:**

+  1. I cloned a mirror of my repo with *'git clone --mirror'*
+  2. Created a *'secrets.txt'* file listing the exact secret I wanted removed
+  3. Ran *'BFG'* to replace it with *'REMOVED'*
+  4. Cleaned the *'reflog'* and *'force-pushed'* the cleaned history back to GitHub

+  After that, I ran *'git rm --cached env.py'* to stop Git from tracking the file, committed the change, and pushed again.
+I confirmed that *'env.py'* is still working locally but is no longer visible or tracked online.

+- **Lesson Learned:** Never commit sensitive credentials to GitHub.
+Always use a local-only *'env.py'* file to store them, and make sure it's excluded from Git tracking.
+If you accidentally commit a secret, use *'BFG Repo-Cleaner'* to remove it from the full history.

 ### 8.6 Other Bugs